aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week05/index.md

 8. Go back to TouchDesigner.
 Right-click on top of the `MediaPipe GPU` folder in the Palette and choose `Refresh Folder`.
 9. You can open the `MediaPipe TouchDesigner.toe` file to see an example on how to to use some of this data.
 We will make our own experimentations next week.

+## Using MediaPipe in your own projects

+After you have added the components to your Palette, you have access to the .tox files easily.
+Just make sure you do the following step to not make your file size too large.

+1. Drag the main MediaPipe component to your project from the Palette
+2. Select the component and go to the Common page of the properties.
+3. Turn on `Enable External .tox`
+4. Add the path of the component to the `External .tox Path` to point to the location where your Palette folder is.
+Easisest way to do this is to go to the Palette and find the folder you created earlier (MediaPipe GPU), right click and select Browse Folder, drag the MediaPipe.tox into the text box for `External .tox Path`

+Doing this makes sure that the component is properly loaded and you need to only have one copy of the component on your hard drive.

+### Information About MediaPipe

 More information:

 - [MediaPipe Developer Guide](https://developers.google.com/mediapipe)